Communities case study

 Empowering workers in India's mills

 Implementing training programmes that engage workers and the communities in which we operate helps us improve conditions in our suppliers’ factories.

 In India, concerns have grown in recent years regarding labour rights violations around the practice of hiring young women into spinning mills in southern India.

-More than 8,500 people have been reached through our community programme, which was designed to raise awareness of issues affecting female mill workers, as well as their families and local communities.
+Thousands of people have been reached through our community programme, which was designed to raise awareness of issues affecting female mill workers, as well as their families and local communities.
 Village committees were established to ensure the protection of child rights and observance of labour laws, while families with young children took part in interactive sessions to learn about issues related to underage employment.

 Other community activity included mass awareness days on gender equality and labour welfare, using digital content and actor performances.
 Young women aged 12 to 17 took part in sessions on personal development, health and life skills leading to the creation of an ‘adolescent parliament’.
 In schools, teachers and students learned about child rights, labour laws and the negative consequences of leaving education early.

-We will continue to evolve this project, setting up community centres in the villages to support worker pre-departure training.
+We will continue to evolve this project, setting up community centres in villages to support worker pre-departure training.
 We will also launch an app allowing workers and their families to raise grievances and seek remedy.
 We aim to build on the success of programmes like this and further our ambition to have a positive impact on all the communities we operate in.